 The Northern Ireland Executive’s approach to decision making can be read in in full or in summary on the Northern Ireland Executive website.

-The latest advice and information regarding Covid-19 can be found on the NI Direct website.
+Guidelines in full, along with the latest advice and information regarding Covid-19 can be found on the NI Direct website.